-Section 136501.
-Extension of the Advanced Energy Project Credit.
+SFC Section 126501 [House Section 136501].
+Extension Of The Advanced Energy Project Credit.

-- Amends section 48C qualified advanced energy property credit and allocates \$5 billion in credits for each year from 2022 through 2023 and then \$1.875 billion for each year from 2024 through 2031, and then zero thereafter. - \$800 million in credits each year is reserved for projects in automotive communities and energy communities from 2022 to 2023 and then \$300 million each year from 2024 to 2031. - Each applicant has two years from the date of acceptance to provide evidence of certification and to place the project in service. - Taxpayers receive a base rate of 6% and if taxpayers satisfy wage and apprenticeship requirements, that rate is multiplied by five. - Selection criteria takes into account which projects provide the greatest impact of reducing greenhouse gases, provides domestic job creation, provides job creation within low-income communities and for dislocated workers previously employed in manufacturing, coal power plants or coal mining.
-Highest priority will be given to projects that manufacture and have the greatest potential for commercial deployment of new applications. - Impact: Provides additional incentives for advanced energy projects by providing a base credit and bonus credit for projects that create jobs and reduce carbon emissions.
+- Minor changes made to the House-passed version of the bill. - Amends section 48C qualified advanced energy property credit and allocates \$5 billion in credits for each year from 2022 through 2023 and then \$1.875 billion for each year from 2024 through 2031, and then zero thereafter. - \$800 million in credits each year is reserved for projects in automotive communities and energy communities from 2022 to 2023 and then \$300 million each year from 2024 to 2031. - Allows for the carryover of undesignated amounts less than the annual limitation to carry over to the succeeding calendar year. - Provides that funds set aside for automotive communities and energy communities do not apply to the carryover.

+- Each applicant has two years from the date of acceptance to provide evidence of certification and to place the project in service. - Taxpayers receive a base rate of 6%, and if taxpayers satisfy wage and apprenticeship requirements, that rate is multiplied by five. - Modifies and expands the definition of eligible projects to include energy storage systems and components, electric grid modernization equipment or components, renewable fuels, energy conservation technologies, electric and fuel cell vehicles, charging and refueling infrastructure, and the decarbonization of industrial facilities. - Removes the selection criteria included in the House-passed provision. - Applies as of Jan.
+1, 2022. - Impact: Provides additional incentives for advanced energy projects by providing a base credit and bonus credit for projects that create jobs and reduce carbon emissions.

-Section 136502.
-Labor Costs of Installing Mechanical Insulation Property.
+SFC Section 126502 [House Section 136502].
+Labor Costs Of Installing Mechanical Insulation Property.

-- Creates new code section 45Z to provide a 2% credit (multiplied by five for meeting wage and apprenticeship requirements) of the labor costs incurred in installing mechanical insulation property into a mechanical system originally placed in service not less than one year before the date on which such mechanical insulation property is installed. - The credit is available for costs paid or incurred starting Dec.
+- No substantive changes. - Creates a 2% credit (multiplied by five for meeting wage and apprenticeship requirements) of the labor costs incurred in installing mechanical insulation property into a mechanical system originally placed in service not less than one year before the date on which such mechanical insulation property is installed. - The credit is available for costs paid or incurred starting Dec.
 31, 2021, and before Jan.
 1, 2026. - Impact: Creates a new credit for the labor costs associated with installing mechanical insulation property.

-Section 136503.
+SFC Section 126503 [House Section 136503].
 Advanced Manufacturing Investment Credit.

-- Creates new code section 48E that provides an advanced manufacturing investment tax credit that provides at least a 5% base credit (up to 25% bonus credit for meeting wage and apprenticeship requirements) for advanced manufacturing facilities. - The credit includes an option to receive the credit as elective payment or direct payment. - An advanced manufacturing facility is a facility where the primary purpose is the manufacturing of semiconductors or semiconductor tooling equipment, and includes buildings and equipment that are integral to manufacturing.
+- Minor changes made to the House-passed version of the bill. - Creates an advanced manufacturing investment tax credit that provides a 5% base credit (up to 25% bonus credit for meeting wage and apprenticeship requirements) for advanced manufacturing facilities. - Limits the 25% credit to facilities that begin construction within 60 days of the Secretary publishing guidance with respect to the prevailing wage and apprenticeship requirements. - Includes an option to receive the credit as a direct payment. - An advanced manufacturing facility is a facility where the primary purpose is the manufacturing of semiconductors or semiconductor tooling equipment and includes buildings and equipment that are integral to manufacturing.
 This credit is available for property placed into service after Dec.
 31, 2021, and does not apply to properties that begin construction after Dec.
 31, 2025. - Impact: Creates a new investment tax credit for property that creates semiconductors and semiconductor tooling equipment.

-Section 136504.
+SFC Section 126504 [House Section 136504].
 Advanced Manufacturing Production Credit.